dcampbell24/hnefatafl-copenhagen/README.md

 #### Added Rule

-If a move would repeat a board position it is not allowed.
+If a move would repeat a board position, it is not allowed.

 ### 9. Automatic Loss